 The overall Japanese clothing fashion style is modern but modest – so avoid necklines which are too low and shorts and skirts which are too short.
 In addition, if you plan to visit temples during your visit be aware that they have a dress code so plan to be modest and respectful.

-Typical Spring weather in March, April and May is shown in the below table.
-Overall the weather is progressively warming across the season.
-Clothes to wear in Spring include trans seasonal options, as the weather is changeable and may be cooler in the evening.
+- What to Wear in Japan in Spring – March, April and May.
+Clothes to wear in Japan in Springtime include trans seasonal options, as the weather is changeable and may be cooler in the evening.
 If you are travelling in the mountain areas plan for the weather to be cooler.

-Typical Summer weather in June, July and August is shown in the below table.
+- What to Wear in Japan in Summer – June, July and August.
 Clothes to wear in Summer include lightweight and cool clothes, with extra rain gear for the first half of Summer.

-Typical Autumn weather in September, October and November is shown in the below table.
+- What to Wear in Japan in Autumn – September, October and November.
 Clothes to wear in Autumn include trans seasonal clothes, with extra rain gear for the first half of Autumn.

-Typical Winter weather in December, January and February is shown in the below table.
-Clothes to wear in winter include winter clothing with coats, boots, beanies, scarves and gloves.
-If you are planing to go skiing or snow boarding then you will also need to pack your ski clothing and apres ski gear.
+- What to Wear in Japan in Winter – December, January and February.
+Clothes to wear for a Japan winter trip include clothing with coats, boots, beanies, scarves and gloves.
+If you are planning to go skiing or snow boarding then you will also need to pack your ski clothing and apres ski gear.

-Ensure that you pack well worn in and comfortable footwear for you visit to Japan.
+Ensure that you pack well worn in and comfortable footwear for your visit to Japan.
 For mostly urban adventures a good pair of sports shoes or other walking shoes will suffice.

-If you will be hiking along trails or in the snow then ensure that you have a better quality and waterproof hiking shoe option.
+If you will be hiking along trails or in the snow then ensure that you have a better quality waterproof hiking shoes.

 Be aware that in Japanese accommodation that you will be expected to remove your shoes before you enter and wear the provided slippers inside.